pingcap/tidb-operator/.github/pull_request_template.md

 ### Side effects

 - [ ] Breaking backward compatibility <!-- If this PR breaks things deployed with previous TiDB Operator versions, check this box -->
-- [ ] Other side effects: <!-- Any other side effects, such as requiring additional storage / consumes substantial memory / potential reconcilation latency -->
+- [ ] Other side effects: <!-- Any other side effects, such as requiring additional storage / consumes substantial memory / potential reconciliation latency -->

 ### Related changes